bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

 Tips on designing for Web accessibility - on W3C's WAI Web site: https://www.w3.org/WAI/gettingstarted/tips/designing Color contrast: https://www.w3.org/WAI/eval/preliminary.html#contrast

-# Curso   Module 5: Designing your Web site for your audience   5.3 Designing for your audience
+# Module 5: Designing your Web site for your audience   5.3 Designing for your audience

 # What is internationalization?
- Bookmark this page
-What is internationalization?

 Access to the Web for all has been a fundamental concern and goal of the W3C since the beginning.
 It is easy to overlook the needs of people from cultures different to your own, or who use different languages or writing systems, but you have to ensure that any content or application that you design or develop is ready to support the international features that they will need.